juselius/ldap-aggregate/README.md

-# LDAP Aggregate
+# ldap-aggregate

-ldap-aggregate is a tool to transfer select updates in one LDAP tree to new locations in another tree, including rewriting of attributes.
+``ldap-aggregate`` gathers records from multiple LDAP sources into a target tree.
+The source records are filtered and rewritten using a regular expression based configuration format.
+At startup ``ldap-aggreagte`` does a full initial sweep of the source and target trees, and then enters a polling loop requesting only changed records at regular intervals.

+``ldap-aggreagte`` is configured using a YML based configuration file.
+There are example configurations in the ``examples/`` directory.

 ## Install

-ldap-aggregate is written in Haskell, and requires the Haskell Platform (http://haskell.org/platform) to be installed on the system. ldap-aggregate is configured and built using cabal:
+``ldap-aggregate`` is written in Haskell, and requires a recent version of the Glasgow Haskell Compiler (``> ghc-7.10.0``) and Cabal (``> cabal-1.22.0``) to be installed on the system.
+To install ``ghc`` and ``cabal``, follow the instructions at [Stackage](http://www.stackage.org/install).
+The repository has been configured to automatically use Stackage package repository in order to avoid dependency problems.

+To build and install ``ldap-aggreagte``:

-    $ git clone git@source.uit.no/hpc/ldap-aggregate
+    $ git clone git@github.com/juselius/ldap-aggregate
     $ cd ldap-aggregate
-    ($ cabal update)
+    $ cabal update
     $ cabal confiure --prefix=/opt
+    $ cabal install --only-dependencies
     $ cabal build
     $ cabal test
     $ cabal install